From Translation to Innovation: Why Japanese Copywriting Matters for Global Brands

 Why Action-Based Copywriting in Japan Is Not Just Translation

-For foreign companies entering Japan, it’s tempting to treat copywriting as a translation task—take what works in English, convert it to Japanese, and expect similar results.
-But this approach almost always falls short.
+For foreign companies entering Japan, it can be tempting to treat copywriting as a simple translation task—taking what works in English, converting it to Japanese, and expecting similar results.
+However, that method almost always falls short.

-Japanese copywriting is not just about converting words from one language to another.
-It’s about reshaping the message to align with cultural norms, reader expectations, and the psychology of Japanese consumers.
-Nowhere is this more true than in action-based copywriting—copy that aims to drive user behavior, whether that’s clicking a button, filling out a form, or making a purchase.
+Japanese copywriting goes far beyond translating words.
+It involves reshaping the message to fit cultural norms, meet reader expectations, and resonate with the psychology of Japanese consumers.
+Action-oriented copy—designed to drive user behavior such as clicking a button, filling out a form, or making a purchase—is where these differences become especially critical.

 - Emotional nuance (感情の機微)